TheDomcio/WonderfulPolishLanguage/README.md

 ## Support (Wsparcie)

 If you want to support the project, just send people in need a link to this list, surely many people will be happy and the popularity of the project will increase.
 I also hope that you will help me improve - expand this list.
 The Internet is huge, so I'm sure I overlooked something.
 Pingwin Mroźny will be happy if you don't forget him (If you would like to create subtitles for an episode with Pingwin Mroźny, let me know, I will gladly add them if they are in good quality).

+## Acknowledgements (Podziękowania)

+Thank you **Mother Nature** for the bees honey.

+Thank you **Polish education system** for the fact that I did not have to buy tickets for the circus so often, because I had it at my fingertips.

+Thank you **szew** for helping with grammar proofreading [of this list] and for suggestions for extending the list with various elements.
+(She also helped with chasing away unnecessary butterflies - pleonasms and etc.).

 ## My others projects here (Moje inne tutejsze projekty)